Guidelines for Employers Working with UVM Students (Experiential Education)

 Eligibility: Students must be juniors or seniors to enroll in the SLI, and must have the permission of the SLI instructor.
 An application is required.

-Academic credit and time commitment: Students involved in the SLI are earning academic credit through Career Services.
+Academic credit and time commitment: Students involved in the SLI are earning academic credit through Career Center.
 Students may earn from 1 to 12 credits per semester, and the number of hours of required work is directly related to the number of credits they choose to earn.
 The following requirements are based on a 14 week semester:

 - 1-3 credits, 140 hours total, 10 hours/week

 - 6 credits , 280 hours total, 20 hours/week